Azure/azure-functions-durable-extension/docfx/articles/topics/perf-and-scale.md

 As you can see, all VMs can compete for messages on the work-item queue.
 However, only three VMs can acquire messages from control queues (and each VM locks a single control queue).

 Orchestration instances are distributed across control queue instances by running an internal hash function against the orchestration's instance ID.
 Instance IDs are auto-generated and random by default which ensures that instances are balanced across all available control queues.
-The current maximum number of supported control queue partitions is **4**.
+The current default number of supported control queue partitions is **4**.

+> [!NOTE]
+> It's not currently possible to configure the number of partitions in Azure Functions.
+Support for this configuration option is being tracked as [GitHub issue #73](https://github.com/Azure/azure-functions-durable-extension/issues/73).

 In general, orchestrator functions are intended to be lightweight and should not need a lot of computing power.
 For this reason, it is not necessary to create a large number of control queue partitions to get great throughput.
 Rather, most of the heavy work is expected to be done in stateless activity functions which can be scaled out infinitely.